 Settlement Type Settlement Description Settlement

 Regional Centre Major focus for development in the District; suitable for the largest scale developments.
 Dover

 District Centre Secondary focus for development in the District; suitable for urban scale development.
 Deal

-Rural Service Centres A principle focus for services for the rural catchment area and suitable for a scale of development that would reinforce its role as a provider of services to a wide rural area.
-Sandwich
+Rural Service A principle focus for services for the Sandwich

+Centres rural catchment area and suitable for a scale of development that would reinforce its role as a provider of services to a wide rural area.
 Aylesham

-rural area and a secondary foo Villages that provide services for a local Ash
+Local Centres Villages that provide services for a local Ash

-development in the rural area at a scale Wingham
+rural area and a secondary focus for development in the rural area at a scale Wingham

 that would reinforce their roles.
 Eastry

 St Margaret's-at-Cliffe

 Shepherdswell

 Kingsdown

 Elvington

 Eythorne

-forr Settlements that have limited services for residents where windfall development would be acceptable in Capel-le-Ferne
+Larger Villages Settlements that have limited services for residents where windfall development would be acceptable in principle in or adjoining.
+Capel-le-Ferne

 Lydden

-principle in or adjoining.
 Preston

 Goodnestone

 Worth

 Guston

 Northbourne

 Alkham

 East Langdon

-and Hamlets Small settlements with few facilities where windfall infill development would be acceptable in principle.
+Smaller Villages Small settlements with few facilities where windfall infill development would be acceptable in principle.
 Great Mongeham

-Denton
+and Hamlets Denton

 Ripple

 Finglesham